ADOPTION FEE & WHAT IT COVERS

 When caring for elderly or special needs cats, a chaotic environment may make their lives more stressful.
 Small children may not be able to provide that environment for these animals, so consider carefully before adopting.

-4. You may need reliable transportation and income.
+4. You will need income and reliable transportation

 Some elderly or special needs cats require frequent trips to the veterinarian, so you should make sure that you have a reliable and safe way to transport them.
 Trips to the vet, medicines and other assistance all cost money, so you should be certain that you can afford these things before you commit to caring for a special needs or senior cat.